This website uses cookies

 Summary

-Creating and managing user roles in WordPress is essential to provide your website with better security, organization, and functionality.
+Creating and managing user roles in WordPress is essential to providing your website with better security, organization, and functionality.

 By assigning different types of users with different permissions and capabilities, you can tailor your site’s user experience and ensure that only authorized individuals can access sensitive data or features.